FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 In [1]: #This code block is finished and was the first one to finish.
 ```

-Now, run the 3rd cell,  which loads. the Spectrum Variables file.
+Now, run the 3rd cell,  which loads the Spectrum Variables file.
 A text box should appear asking you to "Please type filename without the file ending here".

 In the textbox, type in ``Standard`` and press return to designate that the `Standard.SpecVar` file in the local folder should be used.
 (What the different variables mean, and how to change it is covered in Lab 2.)